-PURSUE THEIR OWN LEADERSHIP DEVELOPMENT to try new things, grow, to evaluate their efforts, to view hardship, failure, or fear as a catalyst for positive change in their own lives, their libraries and communities.
+- PURSUE THEIR OWN LEADERSHIP DEVELOPMENT to try new things, grow, to evaluate their efforts, to view hardship, failure, or fear as a catalyst for positive change in their own lives, their libraries and communities.

-These topics are planned for the institute retreat, follow-up meeting(s), and monthly webinars:
+These are the topics covered by the institute retreat and follow-up meetings and webinars:

 - listening and communication